Niavelli/Vulnerable-Docker-VM/README.md

 ## Let's get dirty
 The creattion and initiation of containers with the Docker API is quite easy - we just need to know what kind of container and what kind of environment variables we need.

 The image of the SSH container is `jeroenpeeters/docker-ssh` - so we better read it's documentation and understand what is needed for it to work.
-You can find it [here](https://hub.docker.com/r/jeroenpeeters/docker-ssh/).
+You can find it over [here](https://hub.docker.com/r/jeroenpeeters/docker-ssh/).

 Long stroy short (although the long one is not so long):
 - The main idea of this container is to create a SSH connection to containers that does not come with one originally.
 - It doing so by using the EXEC docker command to open a bash in the target container and tunnel it to the SSH connection through the external port, outside.
-- In order to do so, the SSH container needs to initiated with the docker.sock mounted to it.
+- In order to do so, the SSH container needs to be initiated with the docker.sock mounted to it.
 Docker.sock is the socket which the docker deamon is listen to - to get commands.
 - Mounting means that the socket itself (or whatever else you're mounting) is connected from the host machine directly to a  certain path in the container.
 This means that who ever have access to the container has access to the host machine.
 Later, we're going to use this feature to scan the host machine files.
 - We need to remember to bind some external ports to port 22 and port 8022 on the container - so we can connect to it.
 - The 8022 port is for a Web API - which is very nice feature of this image.